bbc/tams/docs/adr/0022-flow-bit-rate-properties.md

 * Bad, the information provided by the Flow is incomplete and doesn't allow the bit rate to be used to decide how much segment data needs to be buffered in the receiver for example
 * Bad, it doesn't directly provide essence bit rate information for users of TAMS where the essence in other contexts is not transmitted in the same segments as TAMS

-### Option 3b: Define segment bit rates and additional properties
+### Option 3b: Define segment bit rates with target segment duration

 In [Option 3a](#option-3a-define-segment-bit-rates) the `max_bit_rate` on it's own doesn't provide sufficient information to calculate the size or duration of the receiver buffer needed to allow for continuous playback (under ideal network conditions).
 The descriptions and calculations from SCTE 214-1 section 10.3 provides insights to what information could be provided.